 I personally find the portamento time too long overall and like some more control in the shorter regions, so I replaced C38 (4,7uf, see pic below) with a 470nf film box capacitor.

-Portamento that also works on pitch CV input
+Portamento that also works on external pitch CV

-One annoying design choice in the microbrute is that portamento only works on internal cv, which means using an external cv/gate converter requires you to use an additional porta module… I wonder who started this, but this is something I find super annoying with the mono synths of another company (whose case designs and use of ziff connectors are also not unlike Arturia‘s choices).
-Anyhow, as per pictures below, you can reroute the internal cv through the “pitch cv“ socket – plugging external pitch cv, then, has two effects: first, this breaks the internal connection (i.e. only your external cv and the lfo can modulate pitch, and secondly, any cv you send in passes the portamento circuit.
+One annoying design choice in the Microbrute is that portamento only works on internal cv, which means using an external cv/gate converter requires you to use an additional glide module… I wonder who started this, but this is something I find super annoying with the mono synths of another company (whose case designs and use of ziff connectors are also not unlike Arturia‘s choices).
+Anyhow, as per pictures below, you can reroute the internal cv through the “pitch cv“ socket.
+Patching in external pitch cv, then, has two effects: first, this breaks the internal connection (i.e. only your external cv and the LFO can modulate pitch, and secondly, any cv you send in passes the portamento circuit.

 NB: the way this is setup, the LFO is hardwired to pitch.
 If you rather want a setting where LFO-to-pitch is disconnected when plugging a jack into the LFO output socket (as is ex factory), then no worries – simply wire as per last picture above but connect the LFO wire to the NC lug (just above the one I used in the pic above) instead of the tip lug of the LFO socket.